Treece, Kansas: Contamination

 When the mining companies stopped mining, they shut off the water pumps that kept the mines from flooding.
-This obviously lead to the flooding of the mines and when the water traveled through the already mined tunnels it picked up all the leftover traces of minerals that were left behind.
-The water then finds its way into the local Tar Creek and other streams, contaminating the water and ruining the habitat of the local wildlife.
+When the floodwater traveled through the mining tunnels, it picked up all the leftover traces of minerals that were left behind.
+The water then found its way into the local Tar Creek and other streams, contaminating the water and ruining the habitat of the local wildlife.

 It is important to add that Tar Creek runs through Treece and many other towns in the area that faced the same issues as Treece.

 Geography

-Treece is located in southeast Kansas adjacent to the Kansas-Oklahoma border just west of U.S. Route 69.
+Treece is located in southeastern Kansas, adjacent to the Kansas-Oklahoma border just west of U.S. Route 69.
 Picher, Oklahoma lies one mile to the south.

 According to the United States Census Bureau, the city had a total area of 0.1 sqmi, all land.